-Client menu Window > Open External Audit Trail Window
+Client menu: Window > Open External Audit Trail Window

-5.78 openExternalButtonWindow command
+5.81 openExternalButtonWindow command

-Action Displays in a separate, external window of the current contents of the openExternalButtonWindow
+Action: Displays in a separate, external window of the

 Client's main button bar [39] (restoring any previous docking position).
 Or, if the main button bar is already open, it brings to the top of your current stack of open windows the external Button Bar window.